Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Then it was the Singer’s turn.
 Then little Vemut, who didn’t like it one bit, and Vemik had to hold his arm still so Jooyun could take the sample without hurting him.

-The rest of the village followed, some casually happy that if the Singer and Sky-Thinker had done it---and let their *child* do it---then there was no harm, others nervous but determined, a few swaggering and sneering at the idea they could be scared at all by anything *any* skinny dickless sky-person could do...
+The rest of the village followed, some casually happy that if the Singer and Sky-Thinker had done it - and let their *child* do it - then there was no harm, others nervous but determined, a few swaggering and sneering at the idea they could be scared at all by anything *any* skinny dickless sky-person could do...

 It didn’t matter why.
 They all Gave, in the end.

-Yan was the last to Give, and wanted to deliver the samples---still one of Vemik’s favorite sky-words--in person.
+Yan was the last to Give, and wanted to deliver the samples - still one of Vemik’s favorite sky-words--in person.

 Jooyun meanwhile turned to his fone and raised his eyebrows at it.
 “Satisfied?”